 After an intimate encounter, Drake disappearsand Gary sets out to unravel a mystery that not only involves tracking down the reporter’s whereabouts, but may also explain why Drake has done the things he has, why Drake harbours more than a little self-hate and more than emotional scars, and why the one thing Drake doesn’t believe he deserves — love — is the one thing he’s worthy of.

 Title: A Fistful of Dust (Space: 1889 and Beyond)

 Cover Artist: Tom Webster

 Genre: Steampunk, Novella, Space 1889 Series, Season Two (R-PG)

 Phobos, fearful son of Mars.
 A moon often likened to a diseased potato…but is there more to the legends surrounding the satellite than mere rumour?
 Drawn to Mars as part of a covert mission the team of the Esmeralda 2 are waylaid by Sir Henry Routledge, governor-general of Syrtis Major.
 Although at first reluctant to take on an additional mission — a search for a missing man — they change their minds upon hearing one Henry Barnsdale-Stevens has gone missing on Phobos, the mysterious moon of Mars that many say inspires fear.

 The explorers set out for Phobos believing they may well find the minerals they’ve been looking for, and save a man’s life.
 Another myth calls to them — the strange monolith that rises from Phobos’ surface…but does it extend below?
-The team discover this is not an ill-formed ‘bit of rock’, nor a remnant of the Stickney crater impact.
+The team discovers this is not an ill-formed ‘bit of rock’, nor a remnant of the Stickney crater impact.
 It’s much more mysterious and marvellous for there are words and drawings on the stone.